a-bangk/snippets.eu/README.md

 #### Production (snippets-l) -> move to mysnippets.eu
 * snippets.akjems.com (live branch) Significant versions are tagged, merged from main
     * ~/websites/snippets-l/snippets

-### Private (snippets-p)
-Access to my private database is labeled *snippets-p* only accessible from the home network.
-It is run on the rasberrypi
-* 192.168.0.42:5042
-    * ~/websites/snippets-p/snippets

 # Versioning